LORG1996/APS-to-glTF-/README.md

     ```
 3.  **Apply the Required Fix**:
     > [!IMPORTANT]
-    > If you reinstall `node_modules` or build the project on a new machine, you **must** manually apply the syntax fix to `node_modules/forge-convert-utils/dist/writers/writer.js` to ensure compatibility with modern Node.js versions.
-Keep a backup of your fixed `writer.js` file!
+    > If you reinstall `node_modules` or build the project on a new machine, you **must** manually replace `node_modules/forge-convert-utils`  becose of syntax fix to `node_modules/forge-convert-utils/dist/writers/writer.js` to ensure compatibility with modern Node.js versions.

 4.  **Run the application**:
     ```bash